sharontherese/latin-mass-funeral/content/about-2.md

 toggle = false

 +++
-My husband and I were married with a Latin Mass wedding in September 2018.
+My husband, William, and I were married in a Latin Mass wedding on September 22, 2018.
 While we were both familiar with the Latin Mass, we found that we had a good deal to learn about a Latin Mass wedding.
 Much knowledge has been lost about nuptial services, liturgies, customs, and expectations.

 As a librarian who is chronically unable to be relaxed about anything, much of my wedding planning involved accruing piles of research on Catholic wedding masses.
 This website is everything I found about Latin Mass weddings, plus a lot of extra (but related) content on traditional aspects of Catholicism.